AdobeDocs/campaign-classic.en/help/message-center/using/about-event-processing.md

 The event is displayed in the Adobe Campaign **Event history** but was not processed successfully.

-* Check the status of the event.
+* Check the status of the event and the delivery logs of the corresponding event.
 See [Event statuses](../../message-center/using/about-event-processing.md#event-statuses).